IAmJonoBo/n00plicate/docs/DOCUMENTATION_SUMMARY.md

 ## Legacy / Pending Migration

-The following documents stem from Mimic 1.x.
+The following documents stem from n00plicate 1.x.
 Keep them for reference while their contents are folded into the 2.0 set.
 Do not treat them as authoritative.

 - [`docs/CONTROL_DOCUMENT.md`](./CONTROL_DOCUMENT.md)